Suing the Police in a Wrongful Death Case

 Am I Given the Legal Right to Sue the Police for a Wrongful Death in California?

 Police officers have a legal duty to serve and protect the members of their community.
 Unfortunately, police officers often find themselves in dangerous situations and have seconds to decide whether or not their lives are in danger.
 They also have a split-second to determine if they must use deadly force.

 It goes without saying that there is so much that can go wrong in the heat of the moment.
 However, if a police officer was guilty of malice or neglect and caused a wrongful death, the surviving family members may be entitled to file a claim on behalf of their loved one.

 Below, our experienced wrongful death attorneys will discuss wrongful death claims that involve the police.
-If you have lost a loved one at the hands of the police, West Coast Trial Lawyers are always here to answer any questions you may have about wrongful death claims and available damages you may be entitled to.
+If you have lost a loved one at the hands of the police, our qualified wrongful death attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about wrongful death claims and available damages you may be entitled to.